 Theoretically, a MDA process can be followed without using UML.
-However, OMG considers it as a favorite formalism, arguing that it has become a real used standard and that its meta-model is fully defined Since its 1.3 version, UML also includes a set of mechanisms which provide a help during the modeling process, in all its steps: UML Profiles [10].
+However, OMG considers it as a favourite formalism, arguing that it has become a real used standard and that its meta-model is fully defined

+Since its 1.3 version, UML also includes a set of mechanisms which provide a help during the modelling process, in all its steps: UML Profiles [Fuentes-Fernández et al. 2004].